paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-097-miscellaneous.md

     (i) under any law enforced or administered by the United States Customs Service or the United States Coast Guard, in the case of fiscal year 1993; and

-    (ii) under any law enforced or administered by the Department of the Treasury law enforcement organizations or the United States Coast Guard, in the case of fiscal years beginning after 1993; and
+    (ii) under any law enforced or administered by the Department of the Treasury law enforcement organizations, in the case of fiscal years beginning after 1993; and

   (B) the estimated total value of all such property transferred to any State or local law enforcement agency; and